letsemploy/docs/docs/implementation/ojobpub-format.md

-# About oJobPub JSON Format
+# About oJobPub.json

-oJobPub is our minimalistic data format in JSON ([Wikipedia](https://en.wikipedia.org/wiki/JSON)), containing meta infos about your job openings.
+oJobPub is our minimalistic data file in JSON ([Wikipedia](https://en.wikipedia.org/wiki/JSON)), containing meta infos about your job openings.

+It must be placed in a defined path in your web hosting: `<yourdomain.tld>/.well-known/ojobpub.json`.

-## oJobPub JSON
+## oJobPub Format

 In the following sample, we see first an `employer` object containing infos about the company: *name*, *location*, *industry*, (main website) *url*.

 Later we find a list of jobs.
-In the sample, we only see one job but there is currently no limit how many job entries you add.
+There is only one job in the sample but there is currently no limit how many job entries you add.

 ```json
 {